TheRealest/therealest.github.io/_posts/2015-04-25-git-log-options.md

 ### Getting more detail out of your log

 The oneline mode is nice for looking at a lot of commits at once, but you may want to include a little more detail in the history sometimes.
 There are two options which add information for each commit: `--name-status` and `-p`.
-The first lists which files where changed in each commit:
+The first lists which files were changed in each commit (the *status* of the affected *filenames*):

 ```console
 > git l --name-status